 Everything starts to feel like a game, even people.
 You tell someone you love them — not out of honesty — but because you feel like it’s the right thing to say, or because it will help you win some other game.
 Perhaps you can win your own game of being the nicest person you know.
 Or maybe you want to win the game of not being alone.
 You become a genuine fake.
 And when you actually feel real love, you dare not say it because of the problems it could create.
 You’ve been told that once you say it, you need to follow through, and that’s one more game you’ll need to win.
 For the rest of your life, you must align your feelings and behaviors with those words.
 Those are the rules!
 And what if your words are rejected?
 What if they laugh at you?
 You will lose that game, and you’ll need to start over.

-And as the years pass, you completely forget that they are all just games, that you’re playing by rules that someone else made up.
-The rules are only important because we’ve all agreed to abide by them and wear ourselves down in the pursuit of becoming one of “the best,” of finding our missing something.
+And as the years pass, you completely forget that they are all just games, that you’re playing by rules that someone else made up. and wear ourselves down in the pursuit of becoming one of “the best,” of finding our missing something.

 You start to develop this dreadful idea that adults are refusing to allow themselves what they really want — to just play and laugh and help one another, without any of the games.
 You start to think we’ve all conditioned ourselves to take our rules so seriously because we want to not be average.
 We want to not be one of “the worst.”